stephengold/SkyControl/README.md

 which in turn depends on
 the standard "jme3-core" library from jMonkeyEngine.

-For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the SkyControl Library.
+For projects built using Maven or [Gradle], it is sufficient to add a dependency on the SkyControl Library.
 The build tools should automatically resolve the remaining dependencies.